paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-036-forest-and-rangeland-renewable-resources-planning.md

 For transfer of certain enforcement functions of Secretary or other official in Department of Agriculture under this subchapter to Federal Inspector, Office of Federal Inspector for Alaska Natural Gas Transportation System, and subsequent transfer to Secretary of Energy, then to Federal Coordinator for Alaska Natural Gas Transportation Projects, see note set out under [section 1601 of this title](./chapter-036-forest-and-rangeland-renewable-resources-planning.md#section-1601).

 #### Land Conveyances Involving Joliet Army Ammunition Plant, Illinois
 Pub.
 L. 104–106, div.
 B, title XXIX, Feb.
 10, 1996, 110 Stat.
 594, as amended by Pub.
 L. 106–65, div.
 B, title XXVIII, § 2842, Oct.
 5, 1999, 113 Stat.
 863; Pub.
 L. 113–291, div.
 B, title XXVIII, § 2838, Dec.
 19, 2014, 128 Stat.
-3710, provided that title XXIX could be cited as the “Illinois Land Conservation Act of 1995” and provided for conversion of Joliet Army Ammunition Plant to Midewin National Tallgrass Prairie, Illinois, to be managed by the Secretary of Agriculture as part of National Forest System, and for conveyance of certain real property at the Arsenal for a national cemetery, a Will County, Illinois, landfill, and industrial parks to replace all or a part of lost economic activity, with provisions prohibiting construction of title XXIX to restrict or lessen degree of cleanup required to be carried out under environmental laws, and provisions authorizing retention of real property used for environmental cleanup by Secretary of the Army until transfer occurs.
+3710; Pub.
+L. 115–232, div.
+B, title XXVIII, § 2848, Aug.
+13, 2018, 132 Stat.
+2279, provided that title XXIX could be cited as the “Illinois Land Conservation Act of 1995” and provided for conversion of Joliet Army Ammunition Plant to Midewin National Tallgrass Prairie, Illinois, to be managed by the Secretary of Agriculture as part of National Forest System, and for conveyance of certain real property at the Arsenal for a national cemetery, a Will County, Illinois, landfill, and industrial parks to replace all or a part of lost economic activity, with provisions prohibiting construction of title XXIX to restrict or lessen degree of cleanup required to be carried out under environmental laws, and provisions authorizing retention of real property used for environmental cleanup by Secretary of the Army until transfer occurs.

 <a id="section-1610"></a>
 ## § 1610.
-Implementation of provisions by Secretary of Agriculture; utilization of information and data of other organizations; avoidance of duplication of planning, etc.; “renewable resources” defined
+Implementation of provisions by Secretary; utilization of information and data of other organizations; avoidance of duplication of planning, etc.; “renewable resources” defined

-In carrying out this subchapter, the Secretary of Agriculture shall utilize information and data available from other Federal, State, and private organizations and shall avoid duplication and overlap of resource assessment and program planning efforts of other Federal agencies.
+In carrying out this subchapter, the Secretary shall utilize information and data available from other Federal, State, and private organizations and shall avoid duplication and overlap of resource assessment and program planning efforts of other Federal agencies.
 The term “renewable resources” shall be construed to involve those matters within the scope of responsibilities and authorities of the Forest Service on August 17, 1974 and on the date of enactment of any legislation amendatory or supplementary thereto.

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–141 substituted “Secretary” for “Secretary of Agriculture”.

 1976—Pub.
 L. 94–588, § 10, inserted “and on the date of enactment of any legislation amendatory or supplementary thereto”.

 #### Transfer of Functions